 - Department of motor vehicles

 Upon your death or incapacity, a successor trustee of your choosing would take over that responsibility.
 Because the assets are held out of the probate estate, this kind of trust can also be an effective way to mitigate court costs and avoid probate, by which the deceased's assets are dispersed by a court.
 However, estate taxes may apply whether or not the revocable trust is in place.

 Of course, there are other types of trusts to consider.
-(Read Viewpoints: “Is your financial situation ‘trust’ worthy?” for examples of how trusts may apply to your situation.)
+(Read Viewpoints on Fidelity.com: Do you need a trust? for examples of how trusts may apply to your situation.)
 For example, an irrevocable life insurance trust (ILIT) can provide immediate liquidity for your estate which can help heirs pay estate taxes right away, instead of waiting for illiquid assets such as properties to sell.
-(Read Viewpoints: “Can life insurance help your estate plan?”)
+(Read Viewpoints on Fidelity.com: Can life insurance help your estate plan?)
 If you are considering a trust, be sure to consult a trust and estate attorney.

 Consolidate and simplify

 Another time-saving move is to consolidate and simplify your financial affairs.
 If your family already has a trust, that should simplify matters.
 If not, consider consolidating assets into as few accounts as possible, while still making sure the accounts fit your financial and estate needs in the most tax-efficient manner possible.
-Your family's tax advisor could help to provide guidance given your particular situation.
+Your family's tax adviser could help to provide guidance given your particular situation.

 Don't go it alone

 There is a lot to take care of when a loved one passes or becomes incapacitated.
 Resist the temptation to do it all yourself.
 Everyone can benefit from help, including from professional guidance, especially during a difficult time.
 Having a family meeting ahead of time can lay the groundwork for a solid estate plan and help manage expectations.
 If you have close relatives or friends who can help you, this is the time to lean on them.